 - Students on research degrees lasting 3 years or more: £750 general allowance

 The College is concerned that students' academic work should not be adversely affected by financial hardship.
-Apart from the normal student loan (available to UK students), there are two main sources of funding available to students affected by unforeseen financial difficulties:
+There are two main sources of funding available to students affected by unforeseen financial difficulties:

 Grants from the Access to Learning Fund (government money, providing a supplementary source of financial assistance for publicly funded students suffering financial hardship).

-College and University hardship funds (these are aimed primarily at those who are in financial hardship, but who are not eligible for a grant from the Access to Learning Fund.
-Help may be given either as a grant or a loan, or both).
-The College has some resources for this purpose arising from certain bequests in the past.
+College and University hardship funds.
+These are aimed primarily at those who are in financial hardship, but who are not eligible for a grant from the Access to Learning Fund.
+Help may be given either as a grant or a loan, or both.